WinsomeYuen/SoundTrAD/README.md

 ![Screenshot of Application](https://live.staticflickr.com/65535/33782359508_647401affb_b.jpg)

 ## Files Submitted
-- Source code folder: containing all the python files I wrote for the application
+- Source code folder: containing all the python files I wrote for the application.
 - Build and dist folder: for the executable file.
 Below explains programs needed to run it and where to find the application itself in the folders.
 - Test notes folder: contains pdf files of the various testing done for the application.
 Majority of it are raw notes that have just been edited to add a better layout for easier viewing.
+- test.cv: a test file that could be used for the application as an example.

 ## Programs needed to run application
 ### Python